The 8 Best Camouflage Paints

 video play icon

-This wiki has been updated 15 times since it was first published in February of 2019.
+This wiki has been updated 19 times since it was first published in February of 2019.
 Get ready to get concealed.
 It doesn't matter what you want to cover, whether gun, boat, model tank, and more, we've found the camouflage paints that you need in order to make it happen.
 These include super-easy-to-use aerosols as well as traditional brush-on types, so the method of application should work for most projects.
 We've also selected the colors that'll blend in various environments.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Rust-Oleum Specialty 6 Pack